Mt. Holiday is a ski area located in the state of Michigan in USA. The resort is in the town of Traverse City, MI.

 Mt.
-Holiday is not a part of any nationwide lift pass system.
+Holiday is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mt.
-Holiday Ski Resort.
+Unfortunately, none of those passes work with Mt.
+Holiday.
+To purchase season passes, you'll need to visit Mt.
+Holiday's website.

 Mt.
 Holiday has a very low summit elevation.
 The summit of this park is one of the smaller ones in the country.